Mississippi Gulf Coast Community College

 - ✦Hosted President George W. Bush in 2006, marking the first time a sitting U.S. President spoke at a community college graduation.

-- ✦Opened the advanced Bryant Center School of Nursing & Simulation Lab in 2018, enhancing healthcare education.
+- ✦Opened the modern Bryant Center School of Nursing & Simulation Lab in the Tradition Community in June 2018.

 Timeline